You’ve probably heard of a triathlon, the famous all-around fitness test of swimming, cycling, and running in one event.

 The race has officially started!
 For longer distance duathlons, the first run is longer than the second run.
 However, in shorter distance duathlons, it may be the same length as the second run.
 Typically, duathlons in the United States start with everyone at the same time.

-Although you know the importance of pacing yourself well at the beginning of a race as a runner, it’s especially important for a duathlon.
+As a runner, you know the importance of pacing yourself well at the beginning of a race.
+It’s especially important for a duathlon.
 You still have a bike ride and another run to do, so don’t push too hard in this section.

 Transition 1 (T1)